kaist-plrg/babel-study/paper/pldi23/coverletter.md

 # Cover Letter

-I want to thank the reviewers for providing valuable feedback and guidance throughout the review process.
+We thank the reviewers for providing valuable feedback and guidance throughout the review process.
 Their comments have helped to improve the quality of the manuscript.